yulonglim/tp/docs/UserGuide.md

 title: User Guide
 ---

-* Table of Contents
+## Table of Contents
 {:toc}

 ## Introduction

-Welcome to the TeachBook User Guide!
+Welcome to this TeachBook User Guide!

-If you are a primary or secondary school teacher who is using TeachBook, or just someone who wants to find out more about what TeachBook can do, you are at the right place!
+If you are a primary or secondary school teacher who is using TeachBook, or just someone who wants to find out more about what TeachBook can do, you are at the right place.

 In this user guide, you will find step-by-step instructions on how you can install TeachBook and guide on how to use all of its features.

+## What is TeachBook?

+TeachBook is a **desktop app for primary and secondary school teachers to manage student contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is targeted towards teachers who can type fast.
+It allows teachers to store and organise contacts related to their students into different classes.

+[comment]: <> (for 2101, rephrase the last sentence above?)

 ## How to use this guide?

-As this user guide is created for users with varying levels of experience using our app, it is divided in different sections, so feel free to navigate to the portion of interest using our handy Table of Contents provided above.
+As this user guide is created for users with varying levels of experience using the app, it is divided in different sections, so feel free to navigate to the portion of interest using our handy [Table of Contents](#) provided above.

 If you are a new user who is using TeachBook for the first time, you can follow the [Quick Start](#quick-start) on how to get TeachBook running on your system for the first time.
 If you are a user who faced some issues with TeachBook, you can go